Proteomics and transcriptomics. Biomarkers. Immune cells. Epigenetic versus biological age. Endocrine therapy. Health disparities.

 Investigators from across Indiana University found a rapid tissue collection/processing protocol to perform scRNA-seq of breast biopsies of healthy women and identified 23 clinically relevant breast epithelial cell clusters.

-4932women who have donated breast tissue
+4932 women who have donated breast tissue

-96manuscripts published using KTB samples or data
+106 manuscripts published using KTB samples or data

 Researcher Spotlights: Jenny Cui